Skip to content

 shutil.copyfileobj(src, dst)

-Copy an entire directory (e.g., project folder):
+Copy an entire directory (e.g., project folder) to GCS:

 import fsspec